A Network Formation Model Based on Subgraphs: Applications

-This test takes into account that there are more consents for a group than a pair (the 3/2), and is also robust to information links simply being more or less valuable, as it adjusts by relative link prevalence.

-Note that the $p_T$ and $p_L$ are not the realized frequencies of links and triangles, as those involve incidentally formed instances, so we need to work from our identification theorem to infer these probabilities.

-We estimate the four parameters in question under the assumption that all villages in our sample are independent network generated from the same common parameter values.
+First, we estimate the four parameters in question under the many independent network ($n$ fixed, $R\rightarrow \infty$) framework (Proposition \ref{prop:many_networks_LT}).
 Table \ref{tab:infofavors} presents the parameter estimates and standard errors.

-We reject the hypothesis that there is no difference in the support of favor relationships compared to information relationships ($p = 0.0146$).\footnote{Specifically, the $p$-value is computed for a test of the null hypothesis $\frac{p_{T,favor}}{p_{T,info}} = \frac{p_{L,favor}^{3/2}}{p_{L,info}^{3/2}}$, where the parameters are held to be common across all villages in the sample.
-See Section \ref{sec:many-networks} for a justification.} We conclude that the data are consistent with the theory that incentives for favor exchange matters in network formation in these data.
+Although the point estimates are in line with the theory, the standard errors estimates are large and we cannot reject the null hypothesis that there is no difference in the support of favor relationships compared to information relationships.\footnote{Specifically, the $p$-value is computed for a test of the null hypothesis $\frac{\beta_{T,favor}}{\beta_{T,info}} = \frac{\beta_{L,favor}^{3/2}}{\beta_{L,info}^{3/2}}$, where the parameters are held to be common across all villages in the sample.
+If instead of using the conservative standard errors from Proposition \ref{prop:many_networks_LT}, we bootstrap them then the hypothesis is rejected at the 1 percent level. }

+We cannot conclude that the data are consistent with the theory that incentives for favor exchange matters in network formation in these data, but in part because the parameters actually vary nontrivially across villages.
+This leads to high standard errors and also suggests that the more appropriate approach is to examine villages separately.

+Thus, we push this further by estimating the parameters separately for each village $v$, with the large single network ($n \rightarrow \infty$, $R = 1$) paradigm for each village.
+This allows for heterogeneity in the parameters across villages by assuming they are drawn from entirely different distributions.
+Again, a we use the same variation on the minimum distance estimator of Proposition \ref{prop:LT_SUGM1-2} used in Example 1.

-While in the above we have taken all villages to be generated from a common parameter, we can also push this further by estimating $\widehat{p}_L$ and $\widehat{p}_T$ separately for each village, allowing for underlying heterogeneity in the parameters across villages, but with large numbers of nodes, we can consistently estimate the parameters per network.
-We see the results in Figure \ref{fig:FavorInfo}, though standard errors are omitted for visual clarity.
-We see that for most villages, the favor over info ratios are higher for triangles compared to links.
+We see the results in Figure \ref{fig:FavorInfo}, with standard errors omitted for visual clarity.
+We see that for almost all of villages, the favor over info ratios are higher for triangles compared to links (more than would occur at random at the 1 percent level if the two had the same distribution).